langleyfoxall/technologies/general/our-software.md

 on?

 EVERYONE has to work on a "bad" project every now and again.
-It may be inherited, may be some code that a colleague wrote, hell - it might even be code that you wrote before you were the wise developer you are today..
+It may be inherited, may be some code that a colleague wrote, hell - it might even be code that you wrote before you were the wise developer you are today...

 Regardless, projects are only "good" to work on if they're done to a workable standard.
-This is sometimes hard to achieve in a longstanding project that doesn't have the time or budget to be re-written or ripped apart.
+This is sometimes hard to achieve in a longstanding project that doesn't have the time or budget to be rewritten or ripped apart.

 One way you can ensure the slow improvement of a codebase is to **leave a file better than you found it**.
 Sometimes it's easy to shift the blame of technical debt onto others than to get stuck in and sort issues out, but adding to a poor